metamorph-inc/openmeta-mms/docs/domains/eda.rst

 .. _eda:

-Electronics Design Automation (EDA)
+Electronic Design Automation (EDA)
 ===================================

-Electronics Design Automation (EDA) is...
+Electronic Design Automation (EDA) tools enable the design and manufacture of electronic systems and integrated circuits.
+[1]_ In the integration of EDA tools with OpenMETA we all the capture of `Schematic Models`_ for each of the components used in a model and expose the pins of the component to be used for the composition in a design.

 Autodesk Eagle
 ~~~~~~~~~~~~~~

-`Autodesk Eagle <https://www.autodesk.com/products/eagle/overview>`_ is a free schematic and layout editor for electronic circuit design and the creation of Printed Circuit Boards (PCBs).
-When used in conjunction with OpenMETA, the user is able compose designs using a rich library of components in the tools and automatically generate ``.brd`` files from the model.
+`Autodesk Eagle <https://www.autodesk.com/products/eagle/overview>`_ is a free
+schematic and layout editor for electronic circuit design and the creation of
+Printed Circuit Boards (PCBs).
+When used in conjunction with OpenMETA, the user
+is able compose designs using a rich library of components in the tools and
+automatically generate ``.brd`` files from the model.

 We recommend using the latest version of the EAGLE tools that can
 be found on the `Autodesk Eagle Download Page